frenck/spook/documentation/integrations/blueprint.md

 Some use cases for the enhancements Spook provides for this integration:

 - Automatically download and import Blueprints.
 For example, write a script that automatically downloads the top 10 Blueprints from the Home Assistant community forums.
+- Get told when the author of a blueprint you use has changed it, instead of finding out months later that the bug you worked around was fixed all along.
+- Put the blueprint update entities in an automation of your own, so a notification goes out when one of them has something new to say.

 ## Blueprints & tutorials